 On March 10, 1997, Rodney Patrick McNeal, a San Bernardino County probation officer, arrived home just before 12:30 p.m. to take his wife, Debra, to a doctor’s appointment.
-There, he discovered Debra, who was six-months pregnant, brutally murdered and submerged in water in the bathtub of the master bedroom.
+There, he discovered Debra, who was six-months pregnant, brutally murdered and laying in the bathtub of the master bedroom with a jar of pennies and clothes hamper on top of her.
 Patrick tried to lift Debra out of the tub, but could not.
-After unsuccessfully trying to find the house cordless phone, he ran over to a neighbor’s home and asked them to call 9-1-1.
+After unsuccessfully trying to find the house cordless phone, he ran to a neighbor’s home and asked them to call 911.
 When police arrived, they discovered that the house had been trashed; furniture had been slashed, a wall unit knocked over, and a trail of blood led from the living room to the master bathroom.
 Police determined Debra had been beaten and stabbed, ultimately dying of manual strangulation.

 Based on reports that Patrick and Debra had a volatile marriage and the fact that police had visited their home before for domestic disputes, the police arrested Patrick for Debra’s murder.
 The police theorized that Patrick and Debra had argued when he arrived home to take her to her doctor’s appointment and, in a fit of rage, killed her.